wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## Which Metrics Are Ingested But Not Used?

 The easiest way to improve your ingestion rates is to send only data that you actually use.

-* Use Wavefront Top to examine which percentage of ingested metrics are accessed.
+The main way to use data is to query for it, whether it be in charts or dashboards or in alert conditions.

-* See which metrics are ingested.
+1. See which metrics are ingested.

-  - The [Metrics Browser](metrics_managing.html) lets you examine metrics and metric namespaces.
+      * The [Metrics Browser](metrics_managing.html) lets you examine non-obsolete metrics and metric namespaces.

+          {% include tip.html content="There is an underlying (undocumented) API that the Metric Browser uses that you can try to take advantage of.
+Use your browser's developer tools to see the underlying API calls made." %}

-  - The **Wavefront Namespace Usage Explorer** dashboard that's part of the [Wavefront Usage integration](system.html) is available on each cluster and gives details on a per-namespace basis.
+      * The **Wavefront Namespace Usage Explorer** dashboard that's part of the [Wavefront Usage integration](system.html) gives details on a per-namespace basis.

-* See which metrics are accessed.
+2. See which metrics are accessed.

+      * Use the [Wavefront Top](wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy) tool to examine which ingested metrics are accessed during the last lookup period.
+The default lookback period is 7 days but is configurable.

+          You can sort the namespaces by the *%Acc.* column and drill down to found out the metrics for which the accessed PPS out of the ingested PPS is *0%*.

+          {% include tip.html content="Start with namespaces that have high ingestion rates but low access rates." %}

-  - The [`Access` API endpoint](wavefront_api.html#notes-on-the-access-category), provides information on how often an entity has been accessed.
-Supported entities are metric, histogram, span.
-Create a script that compares ingested to accessed metrics.
+      * The [Access API endpoint](wavefront_api.html#notes-on-the-access-category), provides information on how often an entity has been accessed.
+Supported entities are metric, histogram, and span.
+The default lookback period is 7 days but is configurable up to 60 days.

+          You can create a script that compares ingested to accessed metrics.
+A common strategy is to start with metric namespaces that contribute the most to the overall ingestion rate and then create a script to determine all of the metric names within those namespaces and feed each of those metric names to the Access API.

+          {% include tip.html content="While it is possible to list all metric names, it is recommended to focus on specific namespaces one at a time due to the possible sheer number of metric names." %}

+      * Use the Dashboards and Alerts browsers to examine metrics usage in queries.
+The general steps are to determine all of the metric names within a namespace, check whether each metric name is included in any chart queries for all dashboards, and check whether each metric name is included in any alert queries.

+          {% include note.html content="There's a chance that some metrics are only queried for in ad hoc charts.
+While this is possible, it's more likely that important data is already used in dashboards and alerts." %}

-* See which dashboards are not used in the Dashboards browser.
+3. See which dashboards are not used.

+    Some metrics might be queried in dashboard charts but the dashboards might be [unused](ui_dashboards.html#identify-unused-dashboards).

 ![Dashboard browser with Sort menu](images/dashboard_views.png)